alexzhangs/xsh/README.md

 * Easy to make your existing code a library.

-  A xsh library is acturally just a Git repo following some simple rules.
+  A xsh library is actually just a Git repo following some simple rules.
 The rules will be talked about later in the development section.
-Any repoes following that rules could be loaded as xsh libraries.
+Any repos following that rules could be loaded as xsh libraries.